jasonshen/resume/docs/skills.rst

 systems for various companies, I've also made several performance patches, bug fixes, and built helper libraries to make interacting with Asterisk easier for developers.

+######
+Heroku
+######

+If I'm not currently held captive by terrorists who insist I deploy code to their own servers, then I'll unquestionably be using `Heroku
+<http://www.heroku.com/>`_ to host my web projets.

+To date, I've migrated multiple large sites from other cloud providers (like Rackspace) to Heroku, for the betterment of all society.

+In all seriousness though: I love Heroku, and I'm an expert at running sites on it.
+I'm familiar with their deployment model, best practices, and most of their addons.